Generating the Fukaya categories of Hamiltonian G-manifolds: Formality results for compact Lie groups

 \subsection{Lie groups and products of spheres}

 Let $G$ be a compact, connected Lie group (over $\RR$).
-It is well-known that any such $G$ is a finite quotient of a product of tori and simple non-abelian Lie groups by a central subgroup.
+It is well-known that any such $G$ is a finite quotient of a product of a torus and a simple non-abelian Lie group by a central subgroup.
 Recall that a compact connected Lie group $G$ is called \emph{simple} if it is non-abelian and has no closed proper normal subgroup of positive dimension.
 For convenience, let us also recall the classification theorem of connected, compact, simple Lie groups as given by the following table:

 There is an extensive literature on the homotopy theory of Lie groups.
 We recommend the excellent survey article \cite{mimura} by Mimura.
 In particular, let us recall the classical theorem of Hopf \cite{hopf} which states that, over $\QQ$, the singular cohomology of a compact, simple group $G$ is given by: where $\text{rank\ } G=l$, $\text{dim\ } G = \sum_{i=1}^l (2n_i-1)$, and $(n_1,\ldots, n_l)$ is called the type of $G$.
 In fact, $G$ has the rational homotopy type of a product of odd-dimensional spheres: